VKCOM/noverify/docs/finding-false-positives.md

 The main parts are:
 * Code that reproduces the problem (prefer minimal reproducers, the smaller and simpler - the better).
 * The incorrect linter report (in this case "cannot access protected/private method").
-* The expected behavior (in case of **false positive** it's "no reports").
+* The expected behavior (in case of **false-positive** it's "no reports").

 ## Fixing the false positive

 After relevant issue is created, you can submit a code that fixes a problem.

-It's suggested to start from reproducing an issue inside a testing context.
+It's suggested to start by reproducing an issue inside a testing context.

 [src/linttest/regression_test.go](/src/linttest/regression_test.go) file contains a lot of test examples.

-If related issue already contains a reproducer (as it should), it's easy to add a first test case.
+If a related issue already contains a reproducer (as it should), it's easy to add a first test case.
 Following the [issue-209](https://github.com/VKCOM/noverify/issues/209) example, it could look like this:

 ```go